 What’s the best way to show that you are attentive to a customer?
 Provide examples from your previous work experience where you anticipated customer’s needs.
 The only way to anticipate customer’s needs is to be attentive.
 By providing examples of when you had anticipated what the customer will need will go a long way in proving that you are the one the hire.

 Hospitality professionals must adapt quickly to meet customer needs and changing business requirements.
 As such, hospitality job interviews often focus on your ability to adapt.
 How should you answer this kind of job interview question?
 Make sure you described a time when had to quickly adapt and respond to a sudden change.
 A great example is to tell them objectivity the number of times you got called into work when not scheduled and how you quickly responded and accommodated to employers request.
 The great thing about this kind of job interview answer is that is objective and verifiable with your previous employer.

 Remember, that you can greatly improve your answer by providing an example so have one prepared for each question.
-Good luck in your job search in the Hospitality industry.Have you ever been asked to do something that you didn't think was right?
-What did you do?
-We don't always work with people we'd consider ethical or honest.
-Have you ever seen another employee do something that you thought was inappropriate?
-What did you do?
+Good luck in your job search in the Hospitality industry.Have you ever contacted customers/clients after products or services were delivered?
+Tell me about some of these situations.
+What are some of your leadership experiences?